Naval Base Melbourne: Rowville Training Camp

 At Rowville a US Marine training camp was built in May 1943, with support from the US Navy.
 The 1st Marines trained at the camp.
 Marines trained on field exercises live overhead firing, machine gun use, and mortar use.
 The camp was built by the Seabee 19th Battalion.
 The 19th Battalion also were the teachers of the use of some of the heavy equipment for the 17th Marine Engineering Regiment.
 In July 1943 the 3rd Battalion of the 17th Marines moved to Naval Base Cairns.
 The camp closed 30 September 1943 after the departure of the 7th Marines, 1st Battalion and 4th Battalion of the 11th Marines.
 Most of the camp is now a major electrical terminal station and Stud Park.
 The camp was at 37.928°S 145.230°E.

-Prisoner of war camps

-In 1944 Prisoner of war Camp, Rowville POW Hostel, was built that house 300 Italian Prisoners.
-A small hospital was built at the site in 1945.
-Italian infantryman Private Rodolfo Bartoli, from Firenze, Italy tried to escape and was shot on 29 March 1946.
-The POW camp closed in 1946.
-In 1940 camps were also built at Tatura, two camps at Tatura and two at Rushworth for German and Italian.